retro-vault/yx/README.md

 ![status.badge]

-and experimental preemptive multitasking μkernel for zx spectrum 48k
+an experimental preemptive multitasking μkernel for zx spectrum 48k. and more.

 the **yx** is *transitioning* and will soon live on inside the new **[xyz operating system](https://github.com/tstih/xyz)**